jemadux/dotfiles/README.md

 I am using linuxdabbler's apt search beacause I am using confy . https://gitlab.com/linuxdabbler/dotfiles .
 I have modified to working only with sudo command

+# apt
+Linux Mint's apt wrapper .
+I feel it's handy and if I want to use it on servers :)

+## spaceship config
+Because I am using Spaceship prompt , I want be so much clean just two lines - like
+``
+$PWD
+❯
+``
+and not showing the spaces :)